Return to Part 2

 Jesus Buttlicking Christ, don't worry.
 I don't mean all screen time ever.
 And I don't mean you can't write on your computer.
 You're just going to have to make some tough choice about your priorities.

 To be a writer of the caliber that makes money, you pretty unswervingly have to do two things more than a goodly fucking chunk of most other human beings in all the world.

 Read.
 And write.

-Now I know math is not the strong suit of most writers (I myself took a class called "Math for Liberal Arts in which my final was an oral presentation on fractals) but if our sixteen waking hours a day are filled with Netflix binges, video game marathons, and enough Facebook to cause Pema Chödrön to want to play some Candy Crush, we are in trouble.
+Now I know math is not the strong suit of most writers (I myself took a class called "Math for Liberal Arts" in which my final was an oral presentation on fractals) but if our sixteen waking hours a day are filled with Netflix binges, video game marathons, and enough Facebook to cause Pema Chödrön to want to play some Candy Crush, we are in trouble.

-And while this might feel like it falls into the realm of time management in general, a lot of writers who are pretty good about turning down social events and having no lives to speak of still have a couple of particular problems they need to take a hard, examined look at.
+And while this might feel like it falls into the realm of time management in general, a lot of writers who are pretty good about turning down social events and having no lives to speak of still have a couple of particular problems they need to take a hard, critical look at.
 Like fucking around on social media when they're on their computers or watching TV and playing video games instead of reading.

 22- Your vague desultory dreams